-When EFI Boot is selected, the system BIOS will automatically reboot the system from an EFI boot device after its initial boot failure.
+Select EFI Boot to allow the BIOS to automatically reboot the system from an EFI boot device after its initial boot failure.
 Select Legacy Boot to allow the BIOS to automatically reboot the system from a Legacy boot device after its initial boot failure.
 The options are Disabled, Legacy Boot, and EFI Boot.